UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-plugin-RTC-scm/overview.md

 ## History

+### Version 8.1101694

+Fixes APAR PH17828, fix an incorrect value for "Workspace History" when configuring the importing of new versions.

 ### Version 7.1044519

 Version 7 includes a fix for APAR PI87707.
 The user who requested a manual version import is now being tracked.